Russian opposition figure Navalny in coma after poisoning

 Last year, Navalny was rushed to a hospital from prison where he was serving a sentence following an administrative arrest, with what his team said was suspected poisoning.
 Doctors then said he had a severe allergic attack and discharged him back to prison the following day.

 Navalny’s Foundation for Fighting Corruption has been exposing graft among government officials, including some at the highest level.
-Last month, the politician had to shut the foundation after a financially devastating lawsuit from Yevgeny Prigozhin, a businessman with close ties to the Kremlin.
+Last month, he had to shut the foundation after a financially devastating lawsuit from Yevgeny Prigozhin, a businessman with close ties to the Kremlin.

+Belarus’ authoritarian President Alexander Lukashenko accused Navalny last week of organizing unprecedented mass protests against his re-election that have rocked Russia’s ex-Soviet neighbor since Aug.
+9. He did not, however, provide any evidence and that claim was one of many blaming foreign forces for the unrest.

 Like many other opposition politicians in Russia, Navalny has been frequently detained by law enforcement and harassed by pro-Kremlin groups.
 In 2017, he was attacked by several men who threw antiseptic in his face, damaging one eye.